Philzen/WebView-MultiTouch-Polyfill/README.md

 ### Options
 * _Boolean_	polyfillAllTouches	(default: true)
-	If true, all touches on the webview (including possible workingwill be intercepted and emulated in the polyfill.
+	If true, all touches on the webview (including natively working touches be intercepted and emulated in the polyfill.
 	NOTE: No worries - the polyfill won't interfere with any touches if the API Level is 11 or higher (Android 3+)
 * _int_		maxNativeTouches	(default: 1)
 	If polyfillAllTouches is set to false, this is the number of touches already working out-of-the-box and therefore will not be interfered with